gilch/drython/README.md

 things like a switch/case.
 This is much more difficult with decorators.

-Unfortunately, lambdas in Python can't contain *statements*, so even with `do` they can't work as general code bocks.
+Unfortunately, lambdas in Python can't contain *statements*, so even with `do` they can't work as general code bocks, right?
-Or can they?

-With Drython's `statement` module, they can.
+With Drython's `statement` module, they *can*.

-The statement module contains expression substitutes for every Python statement that isn't already an expression, with a few exceptions.
+The statement module contains expression substitutes for every Python reserved word that isn't already an expression or doesn't have an expression equivalent.
 They work in lambdas.
 They work in `eval`.
 They're pretty handy in Drython's executable data structures,